Welcome to

 Pathfinder and the WAY Game

-Pathfinder is like a Class Icebreaker that runs all year.
+Pathfinder is like a class Icebreaker that runs all year.
 Two teams compete to win Pathfinder Clues to the secret identity of the Mystery Kid.
 When solved, prizes are awarded and the game restarts.
 Pathfinder responses help answer the question, Who Are You?
 Where trust and respect are developed through teamwork, mentorship and play.

 Making Good Decisions